Eric Corriel Studios

 ~/Dropbox, Photo by Brett Wood

-One’s Dropbox folder is often the digital equivalent of a biologically diverse ecosystem, teaming with digital diversity. ~/Dropbox, the artist’s Dropbox folder, contains 2.5GB of data spread over 7,152 files of over 100 different types.
+One’s Dropbox folder is often the digital equivalent of a biologically diverse ecosystem, teaming with diversity. ~/Dropbox is a group portrait of an artist’s Dropbox folder, which contains over 100 different types of digital entities.

 Close-up photograph of the middle of the previous image showing a swirling chaotic mess of multicolored, organically shaped pixel clusters against a deep blue background.